NONOate

-In chemistry, a NONOate is a compound having the chemical formula R1R2N−(NO−)−N=O, where R1 and R2 are alkyl groups.
-One example for this is 1,1-diethyl-2-hydroxy-2-nitrosohydrazine, or diethylamine dinitric oxide.
+In chemistry, a NONOate, also called a diazeniumdiolate, is a compound having the chemical formula R1R2N−(NO−)−N=O, where R1 and R2 are alkyl groups.
 These compounds are unusual in having three sequential nitrogen atoms: an amine functional group, a bridging NO− group, and a terminal nitrosyl group.
-In contact with water, these compounds release NO (nitric oxide).
+Almost all known examples form with the oxygen atoms cis to the double bond, which is also the more thermodynamically stable configuration.